frc2852/infinite-recharge-scouting-app/README.md

 ## Run dev server with service workers

 1. Start HTTPS server

 ```
 npm run dev-server-secure
 ```

 2. Start chrome to allow insecure origin

 ```
 .\chrome.exe --user-data-dir=/tmp/foo --ignore-certificate-errors --unsafely-treat-insecure-origin-as-secure=https://127.0.0.1/
 ```

 ## Deploying to github pages

-**This meathod requires your git repo to be setup with ssh git clone/remote**
+**This method requires your git repo to be setup with ssh git clone/remote**

 1. Add `.ssh/config` to the project with the following